SeldonIO/seldon-core/docs/source/contents/models/inference-artifacts/index.md

   - Follow the Triton docs to create your `config.pbtxt` and associated python files.
   - [docs](https://github.com/triton-inference-server/python_backend)
 * - PyTorch
-  - Create a Triton `config.pbtxt` describing inputs and outputs and place traced torchscript in versioned subfolder.
+  - Create a Triton `config.pbtxt` describing inputs and outputs and place traced torchscript in folder as `model.pt`.
   - [docs](https://github.com/triton-inference-server/pytorch_backend)
 * - SKLearn
   - Save model via joblib to a file with extension `.joblib` or with pickle to a file with extension `.pkl` or `.pickle`.